- In the Flow Navigator, select Run Implementation to run

 - In the Flow Navigator, select Report Timing Summary and click OK to analyze the design timing.

 - In the Timing tab, select the Design Timing Summary and click on the value

 for the Worst Negative Slack (WNS) to bring up the top ten worst paths.

 Double-click on the first path to open the timing summary on that path.

-- Close the impl_1 implemented design with .
+- To close the impl_1 implemented design, select .